 The LCMaps account referred me to the Ask a Librarian service provided by the Library of Congress.
 I submitted a question and three days later received a response with attached pdfs scanned from books providing history and context for both panoramic maps and the artist of Pictorial St. Louis, Camille N. Dry.

-Then I spent a few days Googling the crap out of Dry and late 19th Century St. Louis.
+Then I spent a few days researching Dry and late 19th Century St. Louis.
 I found some excellent resources:

 - Lucas and Garrison 1875

 - History Happens Here — The Missour History Museum’s Blog